ExanFabry/ExanFabry/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a groupsproject at school where we create a magic the gathering website.
-You can find the repostitory pinned at my github.
-I am also working on a console application in c# where I create a library application.
-I am working on a fake website where I sell magic the gathering cards created with typescript and an API I created myself which is also pinned at my github.
+- 🔭 I'm currently immersed in a couple of fascinating projects for school.
+One involves crafting a captivating Magic: The Gathering website with my group.
+You can easily access our repository on my GitHub profile.
+Simultaneously, I'm delving into the realm of C# with a console application aimed at managing libraries.
+On another front, I'm conjuring up a fictitious website dedicated to selling Magic: The Gathering cards.
+This venture combines TypeScript wizardry with an API of my own design, which you can explore on my GitHub, too.

-- 🌱 I’m currently learning to work with scrum/agile, C#/OOP, typescript, nodeJS, express, git, azure and networks at college.
+- 🌱 I'm currently diving deep into a multifaceted learning journey at college.
+My focus spans a diverse range of subjects including Scrum/Agile methodologies, C# programming with an emphasis on Object-Oriented Programming (OOP), TypeScript for frontend development, NodeJS and Express for backend prowess, mastering Git for version control, navigating Azure for cloud computing, and unraveling the complexities of networks.
+It's an exciting blend of theory and hands-on practice, shaping me into a well-rounded technologist.

-- ⚡ Fun fact: Besides developping I also love playing music and playing magic the gathering.
+- ⚡ Beyond my coding adventures, I find solace and joy in two other passions: making music and delving into the world of Magic: The Gathering.
 <!--
 **ExanFabry/ExanFabry** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.